 - Given a table of values for a function or the derivative of a function, students will be asked such questions as 'does the function have any zeros on the given interval', 'does the function reach a particular value on the given interval', or 'are there any points at which the function has a horizontal tangent line on the given interval'.
-These questions will require complete justification using the Intermediate Value Theorem, the Mean Value Theorem, or Rolle's Theorem.
-Before applying these theorems, students must verify and indicate that all hypotheses of the theorem being used have been met in the given problem. - Given the graph of the derivative of as function and a single value from the original function, students will have to apply the Fundamental Theorem of Calculus to find another value on the graph of the original function. - Students will determine the relative extrema of a function by applying the First and Second Derivative Tests.
-Further, they will be able to justify verbally and in writing the reason their conclusion can be made.
-This will be done given the graph of the derivative of a function, or given a table of values regarding the original function and its derivative, or given the equation of the original function to determine all locations of the relative extrema.
+These questions will require complete justification using the Intermediate Value Theorem, the Mean Value Theorem, or Rolle's Theorem. - Given the graph of the derivative of as function and a single value from the original function, students will have to apply the Fundamental Theorem of Calculus to find another value on the graph of the original function. - Students will prove basic differentiation formulas by applying the limit definition of the derivative.